noam-c/TagSprite/README.txt

 USAGE
 =====

 After running TagSprite, go to the File menu and select "Import Image..." (alternatively, press Ctrl+I).
 From here, select a spritesheet from your game or application.
 Once the spritesheet is imported, you will see a list of "untitled" frames that you can label.
 Selecting any frame will display a preview of the frame on the right side of the window.
 Go through each frame and label it as you desire.
-Note that for quick cycling between sprites, you may use the shortcut Ctrl+PgUp to go to the previous sprite, or Ctrl+PgDn to go to the next one.
+Note that for quick cycling between sprites, you may use the shortcut Alt+Up to go to the previous sprite, or Alt+Down to go to the next one.

 After you are finished labeling the frames, you may go to the File menu and select "Save" (or press Ctrl+S) to create a .eds file next to your image.
 If you wish to edit the labels without starting over, simply load the metadata file using the File > "Open Sheet..." command (Ctrl+O).